-What does the sun protection factor mean?
+What does the sun protection factor indicate?

 What should you pay attention to besides the sun protection factor?